 - Global Opt-Out Message.
-We strongly recommend that you create a global opt-out message so your senders can easily acknowledge a recipient’s request if they choose to be opted out.
-In cases where the recipient is highly agitated, you may want to train texters to opt-out recipients but not send an opt-out message.
+We strongly recommend that you create a personalized global opt-out message so your senders can easily acknowledge a recipient’s request if they choose to be opted out.

 - Saved Replies.
 Your senders can create their own saved replies, which can help your message senders add a personal touch to their conversations.
 For example, if someone asks “How do I know you are a real person?” your message sender can create a saved reply that says: “Haha, I promise I’m real.
 I am a science teacher over at Manchester High School, and I’m supporting Bartlet for Governor because of his progressive education policy.”